-Getting The Topping Just Right for This German Chocolate Cupcake Recipe
+Getting the Topping Right for This German Chocolate Cupcake Recipe

 Regardless of what you call it, it’s the star of the show.
 It’s what gives this german chocolate cupcake recipe all its pizazz!!
 After a few rounds of recipe testing, I found that I prefer equal portions of shredded coconut and chopped pecans.

-If you really want to pack this filling with flavor, I recommend toasting your chopped pecans on a parchment lined baking sheet for 5-7 minutes in a 350 F oven.
+If you really want to pack this filling with flavor, I recommend toasting your chopped pecans on a parchment lined baking sheet for 5-7 minutes in a 350 F / 175 C oven.

 I shake the pan half-way through to help them brown evenly.
 It really takes the filling to the next level!